Published on Jun 21, 2016 and last reviewed on May 12, 2022 - 4 min read

 Chemical peels are very common in dermatological practice.
 Here in this article, the common and frequently asked questions about chemical peeling are discussed.

 Chemical peeling refers to the application of a chemical agent to the skin to cause a controlled chemical burn.
 It should be deep enough to cause exfoliation of skin layers and superficial enough to allow regeneration with subsequent resurfacing and remodeling of collagen and elastic fibers.
 A chemical peel works like a snake shedding its skin.
-So several layers of damaged skin cells are shed, and a new fresh layer of skin is formed, which has a more even texture and color.
-They are used to improve the appearance of the skin or the texture of the skin.
+So, several layers of damaged skin cells are shed, and a new fresh layer of skin is formed, which has a more even texture and color.
+They are used to improve the appearance or texture of the skin.

 For chemical peeling, the most commonly used chemicals are

-There are various types of chemical peels available, which includes:
+There are various types of chemical peels available, which include:.

 Superficial peels penetrate only the outermost layer of the skin.
 Mild acids like alpha-hydroxy acid are used to gently exfoliate the skin.